Imagine this: you’re driving along when another vehicle collides with you out of the blue.

 - Showing proof of skid marks (attempts to stop after traveling at higher speeds)

-The more things you can document, the stronger the evidence is in your favor.
+The more things you can document, the stronger the evidence may be in your favor.
 This can show whether or not the other driver was speeding, if they failed to observe a traffic sign, and more.
-For instance, if the accident occurred at a two-way stop where the negligent party ran a stop sign, taking pictures of the intersection can go a long way towards helping you.
+For instance, if the accident occurred at a two-way stop where the negligent party ran a stop sign, taking pictures of the intersection can go a long way toward helping you.

 5. Take Photos of the Damage